bahrus/custom-enhancements/README.md

 const enhancementInstance = oElement.enh.get(mountInfo);
 ```

-### Does it make sense to define an enhancement with no enhKey and no base attribute?
+### Does it make sense to define a spawn mount with no enhKey and no base attribute and no whereCssMatches?

 I think it does.
 In this case, the platform would be providing something like JQuery's [data](https://api.jquery.com/data/) feature, but more powerful (supporting one per enhancement).